 If you’re fortunate enough to know who the dog owner is, it’s crucial that you don’t threaten him or her.
 Inquire calmly about the owner’s insurance so that you can professionally and legally file the claim.
 If the defendant does not have homeowners insurance or if the policy doesn’t cover hazardous animal attacks, you might be able to sue the homeowner if you can prove that he or she owns the dog and that the dog was responsible.

-Click to contact our Tucson Personal Injury Attorney today
+Click to contact our Tucson Personal Injury Lawyers today

 Millions of People Suffer Dog Bite Injuries Each Year